Guilherme-Endrigo/Guilherme-Endrigo/README.md

 📈 SKILL

-Office package, Google, LinkedIn and other Social Selling tools Now focused on study JAVA, Angular, C# and .NET
+-Office package, Google, LinkedIn and other Social Selling tools.
+-Now focus on study in JAVA, Angular, C# and .NET to web fullstack.

 ## About me